Guide to Antique Advertising Signs

 As well as bringing that nostalgia with them, antique advertising signs also work brilliantly alongside some modern interior or exterior design styles in both homes and businesses.
 We’ve already mentioned the possibility of bringing vintage signs into a business to draw attention, and this isn’t only possible for hospitality locations either.
 A florist could make use of vintage signs featuring flowers or a garage could display oil signs from yesteryear – the possibilities for different companies are as varied as the signs themselves.

 Can Vintage Advertising Signs Be Valuable?

 Some industrial advertising signs are certainly valuable, especially when they’re representing iconic brands like drinks companies, car manufacturers or tobacconists.
+As you might imagine, there isn't a definitive vintage sign price guide.
 As with all collectible items, the actual value depends on the history of the item and what condition it’s in, so keep an eye out for vintage signs which have been well preserved.
 Plus, beware of fake signs masquerading as real ones.